TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/Handling_Mutability_in_API_Contracts.md

 #### Interface-Driven Mutability

-Since interfaces drive the binding and validation in the Blazor frontend, ensuring that the interfaces reflect the correct level of mutability is essential.
-Interfaces should clearly distinguish between fields that are meant to be displayed and those intended for user interaction and modification.
+Using the two previously mentioned techniques (`set` Vs `init`, and `List<T>` Vs `IReadonlyList<t>`) on classes clearly distinguish between data that is meant only to be read by the user and the data they may modify.

+Components in the front-end rely solely on interfaces for editing data, and therefore it is essential that such interfaces have properties defined using the mutable patterns.

 By adhering to these principles, API contracts within the TimeWarp Architecture ensure that data flows are appropriately controlled, reducing errors and enhancing the robustness of the application.

 ### Conclusion

-Understanding and implementing the correct mutability settings in API contracts is crucial for maintaining data integrity and providing a flexible yet secure user interface.
+Understanding and implementing the correct mutability settings in API contracts is crucial for indicating the intended use of each contract class.

 The TimeWarp Architecture's approach to clearly defined mutability helps streamline frontend interactions and backend processes, leading to more maintainable and error-resistant code.